Skyrmion Tubes in achiral nematic liquid crystals: Skyrmion tubes under external fields

 \subsection{Numerical results}

-To find the configurations corresponding to the Skyrmion Tubes, we need to minimize the free--energy (\ref{unique_fe}) within the ansatz (\ref{SKT_ansatz}).
+As mentioned above, we performed numerical simulations to minimize \eqref{free_energy_volume} via the Euler-Lagrange equation (\ref{euler_lagrange_eq_virga_f}) in order to find the uniform heliconical state.
+The same approach might be applied to find general configurations for a given direction of the external field and the boundary conditions.
+However, due to the issues highlighted in the previous section, the study of localized solutions with 3D simulations is a challinging project, outside the scope of the present paper.
+Here, we find the configurations corresponding to the Skyrmion tubes by minimizing the free--energy (\ref{unique_fe}) within the ansatz (\ref{SKT_ansatz}).
 Hence, the profile $f(r)$ can be numerically obtained by using a gradient flow method.
 For this purpose, we consider a 1-dimensional lattice $\mathcal{L}$ of 1000 points with a lattice spacing $\Delta r = 0.02$, with spatial derivatives approximated by a fourth-order finite difference.
 Regarding the boundary conditions, we will consider two different cases concerning the value at the origin: $f(0) = 0$ and $f(0) = \pi$, where $f(r \rightarrow \infty) = \theta_0$.
 Although we know that solutions taking the value $\pi$ at the origin have higher energy \cite{pre102us}, they are interesting when placed under an external field since they may survive the application of a magnetic field bigger than $H_{\rm cr}$ (\ref{hcritical}).
 This should not be surprising since $\theta_0$ is a function not only of $\beta$ and the elastic constants but also of the external field $H$.
 Indeed, as an increasing $H$ will decrease the conical angle $\theta_0$, the configuration with $f(0) = 0$ will converge to the nematic phase when $H=H_{\rm cr}$, whereas the solution with $f(0) =\pi$ will remain, interpolating between $\pi$ at the origin and zero at infinity.
-In other words, we can say that when increasing the external field, the first class of solutions start to dilute in the ground state, {\emph{i. e.}}, the difference between the profile values at the origin and at infinite decreases until vanishing.
-On the other hand, the second class becomes topologically stabilized when $H=H_{\rm cr}$.
+In other words, we can say that when increasing the external field, the first class of solutions start to dilute in the ground state, {\emph{i. e.}}, the difference between the profile values at the origin and at infinite decreases until vanishing, leading to the uniform ground state $\bm{n}=\bm{e}_z$ everywhere.

+On the other hand, as for the second class, when $H\geq H_{\rm{cr}}$ the director assumes the two degenerate ground state configurations $\bm{n}=-\bm{e}_z$ and $\bm{n} = \bm{e}_z$ at $r=0$ and as $r\to \infty$, respectively.
+Thus, a non-uniform configuration around the center survives and a cylindrical domain wall connecting the two different ground states arises.

 In Fig. \ref{Sol-Standard}, solutions with elastic constants $k_1 = k_2 = k_4 = k_5 = k_6 = 1$ and $k_3 = -3$ (the standard set) for different values of the external field are shown for these two different boundary conditions at the origin.
 For $\beta$ we have chosen its value in terms of the elastic constants as in (\ref{beta}), {\emph{i. e.}}, $\beta = 5$ in this case.
 All this gives us a critical field $H_{\rm cr}^2 = 75/\chi_a$.
 One can easily see the different effect of increasing the external field in each class of configurations due to the diminution of the conical angle $\theta_0$ with it.
 Moreover, Fig. \ref{Energies-Standard} depicts the energy per pitch, $P=\frac{2 \pi}{|\beta|}$, of both classes of solutions,